Lewanja/copia_coding_challenge/weather_data.md

 Determine maximum spread:

 Values read from weather.data file are strings.
-To calculate the maximum value, integer or float data types are requiered hence the `.astype(float)` is used to change it to a float.
-However, some values have an asteric(*) present which return
+To perfom mathematical operations, our values have to be floats.
+However we cannot convert some values directly as they have an asteric(*).

 ```sh
 AttributeError: '*' is not a valid function for 'Series' object
 ```

-error.
+ We therefore have to do some cleaning and then use  `.astype(float)` to change it to a float.

+  We then find all the spreads by finding the difference between max and min temperature and then find the max spread.

 Thus, the clean integer function is defined to eliminate the '*' which is substituted with an empty space and called inside the apply function `.apply(clean_integers)`.

 ```python